 (G) Reporting to the superintendent.
 The superintendent may require an issuer to submit reports upon request in order to demonstrate compliance with this rule.

 (1) If reports are required, the superintendent shall prescribe the content, format, and frequency of the reports.
 The following information may be required for inclusion:

-(a) Records documenting network and provider affiliation changes;
+(a) Records documenting network changes;

 (b) Records documenting the timing and frequency of provider directory updates;